 Bring soup to a boil, then reduce to low simmer.
 Cook for about 40 minutes until vegetables are tender.
 Add a small squeeze of lemon, salt and pepper to taste.

-Serve in bowls with fresh chopped cilantro or parsley and added chilli pepper flakes if desired.
-For a twist of jewish zest- serve with a small dollop of organic sour cream, or vegan sour cream.
-To make the meal complete,be sure to have some wholesome fresh bread, or challah!
+Serve in bowls with fresh chopped cilantro or parsley and added chili pepper flakes if desired.
+For a twist of Jewish zest- serve with a small dollop of organic sour cream, or vegan sour cream.
+To make the meal complete, be sure to have some wholesome fresh bread, or challah!

 serves 4-6 depending on the size of bowls~